IRL2/nanover-docs/source/concepts/applications.rst

 the clients.

-A user sends an interaction as a point of origin (in simulation space), the particles to which it applies and a set of parameters.
+A user sends an interaction as a point of origin (in simulation space), the particles to which it applies and any additional parameters (e.g force strength).
 The server, then collects all the user interactions, computes the corresponding forces and propagates them with the other forces in the simulation.